krithisri/Data-Integration-with-Snowflake-and-S3/README.md

 - AWS account with S3 bucket access
 - Snowflake account with necessary privileges
-- Any Editor to generate and load the final code using python into an s3 bucket
+- Any Editor (Preferably Python editor) to generate and load the data into an s3 bucket

-## Project Structure
-The project is organized into the following directories:

-- **snowflake_setup:** Includes Snowflake worksheet scripts for database, schema, table creation, and data integration.
-- **dynamic_view:** Houses the JavaScript procedure for creating a dynamic view.
-- **documentation:** Holds project documentation files, including README.md.

 ## Data Generation and Storage
 For this project, data is generated using [Mockaroo](https://www.mockaroo.com/).
 Later python is used to store and process the data into an AWS S3 bucket named 'snowflakebucketfordata.'